ragrahari/neworderpermit/README.md

 # Solar Village Project

 ## Overview:
 Solar Village is an energy provider company.
-The following POC describes the functionality and implementation of the business processes associated with various steps of the requesting permits and their approval process.
+The following POC describes the functionality and implementation of the business processes associated with various steps of requesting new order permits and their approval process.

 Solar Village requires a 30 to 40-hour proof of concept (POC) using JBoss BPM Suite.
-The POC should be able to interact with business and technical associates at Solar Village.
+The POC interacts with business and technical associates at Solar Village.

 ## Repository Organization:
-This repository consists of following modules
+This repository consists of following modules:

 ### solarvillage-domainmodel
 A java-maven based domain model that includes a java class for New Order Permit Requests.
 The jar file produced by this model is consumed by the processes created on Red Hat JBoss BPM Suite - *business-central*.